 Dr Zainab Yusuf

-Zainab is a qualitative researcher working on developing and sustaining public trust in health data sharing for people with MSK.
-Zainab also works with a number of patient and public involvement (PPI) groups to obtain input and feedback from diverse groups and communities throughout the research.
+Zainab is a qualitative researcher supporting work package 3.1 to build and maintain public trust.
+Zainab works with patient and public contributors to obtain input and feedback from diverse groups and communities throughout the research.

 Dr Zainab Yusuf | The University of Manchester